 New One courses will provide you a broader social perspective and creative and critical thinking to bring to your science courses.
 New One courses will also give you a solid foundation of academic skills and approaches to learning relevant to all programs of study and to future careers in science-related fields.
 If you plan to apply for research opportunities later in your degree, New One courses can help you develop the communication and presentation skills essential to science research.

-You can also use New One courses toward completion of the Breadth Requirement.
+You can also use New One courses toward completion of a breadth requirement.